Qatar hosts largest US military base in Mideast

 Manned by personnel from the US Air Force, Army, Navy and Marines as well as coalition partner countries, the CAOC is "the nerve center" of air campaigns across the region, according to the Air Force.

-Construction of the $60 million CAOC facility, which the Air Force says "resembles the set of a futuristic move," was completed in 2003.
+Construction of the $60 million CAOC facility, which the Air Force says "resembles the set of a futuristic movie," was completed in 2003.
 At that time the US moved the CAOC from Saudi Arabia's Prince Sultan Air Base, where since 1997 it had overseen operations during the war in Iraq.

 The 379th Air Expedition Wing is "the largest, most diverse expeditionary wing" in the Air Force, according to the wing's website.
 It has more than 100 aircraft currently at the Qatar base, including combat planes like the B-1 bomber as well as planes for airlift, refueling and intelligence, the website says.